TeamReposit/api-docs/source/index.html.md

 ]
 ```

 This endpoint returns all agent user accounts associated with this supplier.
-This is useful becuase when [creating a Reposit](#create-a-reposit) you'll need to pass in a valid agent id.
+This is required when [creating a Reposit](#create-a-reposit) as you'll need to pass in a valid agent id.

 ### HTTP Request